dakivara/pgcrud/docs/getting-started/create.md

     from datetime import date

     import pgcrud as pg
-    from pgcrud import Identifier as i
+    from pgcrud import IdentifierExpression as i

     def insert_author(